deckhouse/virtualization/docs/ADMIN_GUIDE.md

         max: 16Gi
         step: 1Gi
       coreFractions: [20, 50, 100]
-      defaultCoreFraction: 100  # Default value for the 5–8 core range
+      defaultCoreFraction: 100 # Default core fraction for the 5-8 core range.
-    # For a range of 9–16 cores, it is possible to use 9–32 GB of RAM in 1 GB increments.
+    # For 9-16 cores, from 9 to 32 GiB of memory is available with a 1 GiB step.
-    # You can use dedicated cores if needed.
-    # Some `corefraction` options are available.
+    # Core fractions are limited to two values.
     - cores:
         min: 9
         max: 16